SadikUX/moodle-block_course_recommender/README.md

 ## Changelog

+### Version 1.2.0 (2025-09-02)
+Improve tag selection UI and card filtering
+- Made the tag selection area horizontally scrollable for better usability with many tags.
+- Updated cards to display only the tags that are currently selected in the tag filter.

 ### Version 1.1.0 (2025-08-08)
 - Switched to clickable badges for interest selection (no checkboxes)
 - Tag list is now cached using the Moodle cache API for improved performance